Open to all 8th, 9th, 10th, 11th, and 12th grade students worldwide

-The Ayn Rand Essay Contest is for anyone with an inquisitive mind, who cares about philosophy, individuality, and exploring the depth of a literary text.
+The Ayn Rand Essay Contest is for students with an inquisitive mind, who care about philosophy, individuality, and exploring the depth of a literary text.
 For the past four decades, the Ayn Rand Institute has allowed high school students to dissect Rand’s novels, and search for deeper meanings and personal connections to passages and themes within her texts.
-Whether you choose to write about Anthem, The Fountainhead, or Atlas Shrugged, the Ayn Rand Essay Contest will ask you to second-guess what you think you know and build a new understanding of critical analysis in the process.
+Whether you choose to write about Anthem, The Fountainhead, or Atlas Shrugged, the Ayn Rand Essay Contest will ask you to second-guess what you think you know about society and build a new understanding of critical analysis in the process.

 The consulting team at J&B advocates independent thought, inquiry, and confidence.
-By collaborating with students and helping them craft what they want to say, J&B approaches the Ayn Rand Essay Contest as a dual learning opportunity: a chance to analyze an iconic text and trust the value of your voice and insights.
+By collaborating with students and helping them craft their arguments, J&B approaches the Ayn Rand Essay Contest as a dual learning opportunity: a chance to analyze an iconic text and trust the value of your voice and insights.

 Prompt #1: Is the world of Anthem a depiction of a possible future?
 Do you think Ayn Rand intended it to be?
 Defend your answers by pointing both to specific events in the story and to examples from today or from history that support your claims.

 Prompt #2: In the society of Anthem, one of the worst sins is the “Transgression of Preference.”
 Using examples both from the novel and from real life, discuss the role of preferences in the formation of a person’s individual character.
 Why do you think the leaders of the society teach that it is immoral to prefer one person or thing over others?
 In your answer, consider what role preferences play in your own life.